-While most good golfers dream of playing on the PGA Tour, the 46-year old Monahan, through a series of strategic career moves, is now the No. 1 man, the Commissioner, of the multi-billion dollar enterprise.
+While most good golfers dream of playing on the PGA Tour, Jay Monahan, through a series of strategic career moves, is now the No. 1 man – the Commissioner – of the multi-billion dollar enterprise.

-For the past four years, Jay Monahan has served as the unremarkable, anonymous figure at PGA Tour functions – essentially the “apprentice” of PGA Tour Commissioner Tim Finchem.
+For the past four years, the 46-year-old Monahan has served as the unremarkable, anonymous figure at PGA Tour functions – essentially the “apprentice” of PGA Tour Commissioner Tim Finchem.

 In January, Monahan became the Tour’s fourth commissioner following the grim personalities of Finchem (1994 – 2016), Deane Beman (1974 – 1994) and Joseph Dey (1969 – 1974).

-Monahan, 46, a graduate of Belmont High School where he starred in both hockey and golf, assumes the high-profile role of commissioner of the PGA Tour which is facing challenging times.
+Monahan, a graduate of Belmont High School, where he starred in both hockey and golf, assumes the high-profile role of commissioner of the PGA Tour which is facing challenging times.

 Tim Finchem, although not an engaging, charismatic personality, has legendary accomplishments.
 When Finchem’s tenure began in 1994, PGA Tour purses were at $56.4 million; the Presidents Cup was making its debut; there were no World Golf Championships, no FedEx Cup playoffs, no Golf Channel, no International Golf Federation and no Olympic golf.